Rishiofficial432-432/bug-free-barnacle/README.md

-# Bug-Free Barnacle
+# Bug-Free Barnacle - System Monitor CUI

 A real-time, Command-Line Interface (CUI) system monitor for tracking CPU, memory, disk, and network usage.
-The program continuously updates the system resources in an intuitive and user-friendly manner, with dynamic visualizations  and real-time alerts for resource consumption thresholds.
+The program continuously updates the system resources in an intuitive and user-friendly manner, providing real-time data and alerts for resource consumption thresholds.
 It's a multifunctional tool for insightful system monitoring and analysis.

 ## Features

-- **Real-time CPU Monitoring**: Displays CPU usage.
+- **Real-time CPU Monitoring**: Displays real-time CPU usage.
 - **Memory and Disk Usage**: Provides real-time data on memory and disk usage.
 - **Network Usage**: Monitors and reports data sent and received over the network.
 - **Resource Usage Alerts**: Alerts when resource consumption exceeds set thresholds.